xenserver/auto-cert-kit/docs/xenserver-automated-certification-kit-guide.md

 <br>

-Xenserver is aware of the following limitations in the server certification kit at present:
+XenServer is aware of the following limitations in the server certification kit at present:

 - SR-IOV tests in server certification kit are able to test the maximum VFs per single port/PF, but not all ports/PFs combined if the network adapter has multiple ports.